neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 ## Connect to a branch

-Now that you have created a branch, how do you connect to it?
-You can connect to a branch using a connection string, as you would when connecting to any Neon database.
-The following steps describe how to connect to a branch using `psql`.
+Connecting to a branch requires connecting to the branch's endpoint, which is the compute instance associated with a branch.
+The following steps describe how to connect to a branch using `psql` and a connection string obtained from the Neon Console.

 <Admonition type="tip">
 You can also query a branch from the Neon SQL Editor.
 For instructions, see [Query with Neon's SQL Editor](../query-with-neon-sql-editor).